 The style of a sling or soft carrier allows you to have your baby held against your body, within easy kissing distance.
 This position gives your baby the ability to hear your heartbeat, feel your breathing and listen to the vibrations of your voice, as they did in the womb.
 They also benefit from the warmth of your body and even your unique smell.
-These sensory experiences relax and calm your baby, reducing their stress levels and helping them to sleep and settle.
+These sensory experiences relax and calm your body, reducing their stress levels and helping them to sleep and settle.

-This closeness can be great for both parents: for mothers who have been used to pregnancy and still crave the closeness of their baby and for fathers who need help with bonding, especially if they are not involved in feeding.
+This closeness can be great for both parents; for mothers, who have been used to pregnancy and still crave the closeness of their baby; and for fathers, who need help with bonding, especially if they are not involved in feeding.
 For babies, it eases them into the transition of being in a new environment and helps them slowly get used to the strange world they are now living in.

 If you have some jobs you want to do, then you have both hands available.
-At the same time, it gives you the freedom to get out of the house, go for a walk, meet with friends and get involved in your local community.
-Going for a stroll and doing some exercise can generate endorphins – the feel-good hormone – and help to clear your head.
+At the same it gives you the freedom to get out of the house, go for a walk, meet with friends and get involved in your local community.
+Going for a troll and doing some exercise can generate endorphins – the feel-good hormone – and help to clear your head.
 This is especially important when you’re not getting a lot of sleep.
 With baby wearing you can shop, workout, cook and socialise with your baby close and grab life with both hands!

 Baby wearing is really simple, even if you are the first in your group to do it.
 Don’t be put off by other mums or relatives who question you giving it a go.
 Only you know what is best for you.
 For many parents, baby wearing can be more comfortable and flexible than using a pram, so give it a go!

 There are now 150 sling libraries across the UK with more opening each month.
 These libraries will let you loan a sling, giving you the chance to try different styles until you find the best one for you and your baby.
-Sling libraries also have volunteers on hand to help you adjust your sling or wrap and answer your questions, giving you advice from their experiences of baby wearing.
+Sling libraries also have volunteers on hand to help you adjust your sling or wrap, and answer any questions, giving you advice from their experiences of baby wearing.